-Each year's seasonal flu vaccine provides protection from the three or four influenza viruses that are expected to be the most common during that year's flu season.
+This year's seasonal flu vaccine provides protection from the four influenza viruses that are expected to be the most common during the year's flu season.
 This year, the vaccine will be available as an injection and as a nasal spray.

 If you have an egg allergy, you can still get a flu vaccine.

 The influenza vaccine isn't 100% effective, so it's also important to take several measures to reduce the spread of infection, including: